Double penetration dildo

-A double penetration dildo or double dildo is a type of sex toy used for double penetration, the simultaneous entry of two bodily orifices at the same time, belonging to either one or two people.
+A double penetration dildo or double dildo is a type of sex toy used for double penetration, the simultaneous entry of two body orifices at the same time, belonging to either one or two people.
 It is a dildo designed in the form of two penetrative stimulators (either penis-shaped or non-phallic) that are either separate or fixed on a single shaft.
 Some double penetration dildos include a vibrating motor that allows them to be used as double penetration vibrators.

 Use

-The following three sexual configurations can be performed using double penetration dildos:
+The following four sexual configurations can be performed using double penetration dildos: